 Recently this book caught my eye.
 Well, it was the title that caught my eye first, as anything ‘Zen’ always draws me!
 And then it was the book cover, with a long-exposure shot of the seashore and the sky in black and white – elegant, uncluttered, with a Zen feel to it.
 I was curious to find out more!

 Disclaimer: I am not advertising this book.
 I don’t know the author or the publishers.
 My interest is purely in my own interaction with the text and the enjoyment and illumination I have gleaned from reading it and following the exercises, albeit in my own way!

 I’ve been seriously engaged with my camera(s) for 7 years now, and I am always on the lookout for ways to refresh my photography, to quite literally keep my photography ‘fresh’.
 Usually I collect books centred on the work of famous photographers, past and present, or on a specific area of technique – but this promised something rather different.
 Book shopping for me has to be online, as I live a little too remotely to access a bookshop – so I read online reviews and decided to take the chance, and bought it.
-Not a Kindle version, but the ‘real thing’ as I do still love the physical experience of a book – and this one looked like the design and physical layout might be rather special, and an experience not to be missed!
+Not a Kindle version, but the real thing, as I do still love the physical experience of a book – and this one looked like the design and physical layout might be rather special, and an experience not to be missed!

 I have not been disappointed.
-A month on and I am still revelling in the first two ‘lessons’, reading and re-reading, and engaging with the text and the exercises that round off each lesson.
+More than a month on and I am still revelling in the first two ‘lessons’, reading and re-reading, and engaging with the text and the exercises that round off each lesson.
 There is so much to enjoy, to think about and ponder, so I decided to write about it all as I go along.
 My division of topics here will follow the six lessons of the book, but picking out parts that resonate especially for me.